DerToblerone/TicTacToe/README.md

 ## Parameters
 The play_self function in TTT.py has several parameters that change its behaviour:
--generations  ... games to be played
+- generations  ... games to be played
--agent  ...  takes a policy object to be trained(playing with 'X') -opponent ... also takes a policy object to be trained(playing with 'O') -prnt ... this flag can be true if you want to print out the moves -xplr ... takes a float value that specifies the percentage of exploration moves -init_xplr  ... takes a float value, exploration rate of the first move of a game -learn_factor ... this is a in Q(s-1) += a*(Q(s) - Q(s-1)) -l_scale  ... if true, the learning rate scales towards 0 in linear fashion as the game count approaches generations -xpl_scale  ... if true, the exploration rate decays (analog to l_scale)
+- agent  ...  takes a policy object to be trained(playing with 'X')
+- opponent ... also takes a policy object to be trained(playing with 'O')
+- prnt ... this flag can be true if you want to print out the moves
+- xplr ... takes a float value that specifies the percentage of exploration moves
+- init_xplr  ... takes a float value, exploration rate of the first move of a game
+- learn_factor ... this is a in Q(s-1) += a*(Q(s) - Q(s-1))
+- l_scale  ... if true, the learning rate scales towards 0 in linear fashion as the game count approaches generations
+- xpl_scale  ... if true, the exploration rate decays (analog to l_scale)